 Providing immediate emotional and practical support to persons who become victims of crisis and tragic events involving themselves or loved ones (sudden death, auto accident, domestic violence, crime, fire) will be the main focus of this course.
 Experiential learning will include learning how to respond when activated at the request of first responders on emergency scenes.
 Students will be trained to care for the victims so that the emergency responders may continue their service.
-Prerequisite: Sophomore class standing, intention to complete the TIP training program, and consent of the instructor.
+Prerequisite: Sophomore class standing, intention to complete the TIP training program and volunteer for one year, and consent of the instructor.